• Disease Overview

 Signs & Symptoms

 Femoral facial syndrome is a rare disorder characterized by underdeveloped thigh bones (femurs) and unusual facial characteristics.
-It presents with a very broad range and variety of symptoms.
+Patients have a very broad range and variety of symptoms.
 One source lists 31 clinical signs, classified as very frequent, relatively frequent and less frequent.

 Clinical signs characterized as very frequent are (80-99%):